 This comprehensive Local Libraries Guide gives an overview of the services available for families and maps and lists 35+ libraries in and around the City of Parramatta.
-There is also a calendar of library events at the bottom to find a reading program at a time that suits you.
+There is also a calendar of library events at the bottom to find a reading program or other library event at a time that suits you.

-Visiting our local library was probably the 3rd regular activity I ever did with my eldest – after going to my weekly mothers group meetings and daily walks.
-It was a really good way to get us out of the house, meet other local families and introduce my son to the beautiful world of stories and books.
+Visiting our local library was probably the 3rd regular activity I ever did with my boys when they were little – after going to my weekly mothers group meetings/ playgroup and daily walks.
+It was a really good way to get us out of the house, meet other local families and introduce my children to the beautiful world of stories and books.

 Not all libraries are created equal though and they come in all different shapes and sizes.
 There are vast differences in the range of children’s books, kids spaces, activities for children as well as borrowing policies and fees charged.
 So its handy that we aren’t limited to just going to our nearest library.

 We have over 10 library cards in our house and visit a library at least once a week.
-Having lived in Dundas Valley, our local library network was the City of Parramatta Libraries but we were also very close to library branches from the Hills Shire, Hornsby Shire and City of Ryde, plus the former Holroyd Council (now Cumberland Council).
-And yes you can join libraries outside your Local Council.
+Depending on where you live, you might find that your nearest library isn’t one in your Local Council area.
+When we lived in Dundas Valley, our local library network was the City of Parramatta Libraries but we were also very close to library branches from the Hills Shire, Hornsby Shire and City of Ryde, plus Cumberland Council.
+And yes you can join libraries outside your Local Council!

 Most Kid and Family Friendly Libraries